lednikita0481/Language/README.md

 Then assembler translates the code to byte-code for our processor and it can be executed.
 Language consists of two subtasks.
 Firstly in
 [frontend](https://github.com/lednikita0481/Language/tree/main/frontend) the program is parsing my language code into the nodes tree and writes it to the file according to the [tree standard](https://github.com/dodokek/LanguageStandart/blob/main/README.md).
 After that
-[middlend part](https://github.com/lednikita0481/Language/tree/main/middlend) translates into to the assembly.
+[middlend part](https://github.com/lednikita0481/Language/tree/main/middlend) translates it into the assembly.
 Such division made our languages
 "multi-platform": you can give your tree-standart file to another student, and your code will be executable on his realization of the processor and vice versa.

 The final task is a [binary translator](https://github.com/lednikita0481/Language/tree/main/JIT).
 It helps to make the code, written in my programming language, executable on a real machine.